-The CDC found that the rate of women committing suicide has been on the rise since the year 2000, it’s up by 50 percent and the average age is between 45 and 64.
-I have to wonder how many of these cases were brought to the brink from the use of mind-bending anxiolytics or antidepressants that are thought to impair otherwise good judgement and possibly raise risk of suicide.
+The CDC found that the rate of women committing suicide has been on the rise since the year 2000; it’s up by 50 percent and the average age is between 45 and 64.
+I have to wonder how many of these cases were brought to the brink from the use of mind-bending anxiolytics or antidepressants that are thought to impair otherwise good judgment and possibly raise the risk of suicide.

 The PAWS can last years, as in Post Acute Withdrawal Symptoms.
-Most doctors will tell you I’m wrong and that there’s no such thing as PAWS, but I’ve worked in Rehabilitation Centers and Addiction Recovery Centers, and I am in touch with physicians that do understand PAWS and it is a real thing.
-The doctors that say you can come off your your psyche drug and be well and strong within a month are dead wrong.
+Most doctors will tell you I’m wrong and there’s no such thing as PAWS, but I’ve worked in Rehabilitation Centers and Addiction Recovery Centers, and I am in touch with physicians that do understand PAWS.
+It is a real thing.
+The doctors that say you can come off your psyche drug and be well and strong within a month are dead wrong.

 I’m not saying medication is bad, I am still a licensed pharmacist and I’m aware there’s a place for medications, especially during the transition phase.
 Sometimes you see bio-identical estrogen, sleep meds and antidepressants used for a period of a few weeks and it helps a lot, but to be on them for years is not a good idea due to cumulative side effects and drug mugging.